Available for: Enterprise plan

 Note that the SCIM processes do not include user deletion.
 To take away a user's access, deactivate them in OKTA, or de-assign a user from the application on Okta side, which will send a corresponding request to Miro and will set the user to the Deactivated status.
 To delete a user from Miro, use the Active Users page in Miro.

 Please note that the Username attribute should NOT be updated from Application > Assignments:

-Username attribute should be updated from Edit option in the user profile:
+Username attribute (as well as other attributes) should be updated from Edit option in the user profile: